catreadme/lyah/readme.md

 * use generic versions of functions like `length` and `take`
 * if you speak a different language than English, implement types like `Maybe` or `Either` in that language, it's a great exercise (e.g. `data Vielleicht a = Nichts | Einfach a`, then make the according instances)

+### Notes
+The notes on this book turned into a vague reference for Haskell and can be found at [doc.robelv.net](https://doc.robelv.net/2016/03/programming/haskell/haskell-reference/)